cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 But with DynamoDB, a noSQL database engineered by Amazon’s Web Services (AWS), you still get to enjoy almost the whole power of SQL whilst feeling the freedom that comes with schema-less databases.
 It’s called [PartiQL](https://partiql.org/).

 We’re building a bikes shop API, so our database should contain a collection of bikes.
-It’s a mix of Strings, Numbers and whole Objects.
+It’s a mix of Strings, Numbers and even whole Objects.

 Keep reading to see how we’ll be shaping our API around this database.